How I Would Plan A 1-Month Peru and Bolivia Itinerary

 Day 3-4 - Paracas

 Paracas is Peru’s desert where rolling dunes and jagged cliffs meet the crashing waves of the Pacific Ocean.
-The entire area is a national park, and this untouched natural landscape is perfect for backpackers looking for adventure.
+The entire area is a national park, and this untouched natural landscape is perfect for travellers looking for adventure.

-You can explore the park by bicycle, ATV or guided tour but I would personally recommend either bike or guided tour.
+• You can explore the park by bicycle, ATV or guided tour but I would personally recommend either bike or guided tour.
 By bike you are free to explore all day but a tour is watching the sunset.

 All the information you need is for visiting the park can be found below: